carrasquel/easykiwi/README.md

 # Easykiwi

-Easykiwi is a Python Framework for developing Queue Messaging Application in a declarative approach
+Easykiwi is a Python Framework for developing Queue Messaging Application in a declarative approach, it depends on the **kiwipy** python library, in fact it turns this library into a container friendly framework.

 ## Requirements